Ulumbarra means gather together or a meeting place in the language of the Dja Dja Wurrung people.

 Dale is an advocate for public education and regional schools and his college is recognised for its innovation and commitment to the needs of all students.
 Away from work his interests include travel, sport and family including two young girls with a passion for the performing arts.

-Vicki is Chair of Bendigo Community Health Services.
-She is also currently Trustee of the National Gallery of Victoria, a board member of the Bendigo Art Gallery, and a Committee Member of the White Ribbon Foundation in Bendigo and various associated committees with many of these organisations.
+Vicki is Chair of Bendigo Community Health Services(BCHS).
+She is a past Trustee of the National Gallery of Victoria, Treasurer and Board member of the Bendigo Art Gallery, and a committee member of the Greater Bendigo Against Family Violence and various associated committees with many of these organisations.
 She is a former advisory board member of the Curtin University School of Economics and Finance, was Director of Foundation Housing Ltd (Perth WA), and was the Chair of the LeadOn Bendigo Youth Driving Program.

 Margaret Keech is a keen supporter of both arts and sport in the Bendigo community.
 A qualified physiotherapist, now retired, Margaret has worked with sportspeople across Australia and is currently the immediate past Chair of the Board of the Bendigo Academy of Sport.